-You may register to take your exams and find more information on the Pearson VUE Exams Minnesota Insurance page.
-Pearson VUE Minnesota Exams provides more testing information in their Minnesota Insurance License Examination Candidate Information Bulletin.
+You may register to take your exams and find more information on the PSI Exams Minnesota Insurance page.
+PSI Exams provides more testing information in their Minnesota Insurance License Examination Candidate Information Bulletin.

-When contacting Pearson VUE Exams about your testing, also ask them about their fingerprinting services, as this is your next step.
+When contacting PSI Exams about your testing, also ask them about their fingerprinting services, as this is your next step.

 Step 4.
 Fingerprinting And Background Check

 The State of Minnesota requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Minnesota Department of Insurance at (651) 539-1600 or email the department.

 Your fingerprint impressions will be taken through PSI, so when you are scheduled to take an exam, have your fingerprinting done on the same day.